SCIInstitute/ShapeWorks/docs/users/Windows_README.txt

   **Warning:** If you already have anaconda/miniconda installed, this step may
     hang.
-If so please uninstall anaconda/miniconda, re-install it, then run conda_installs.bat again.
+If so please uninstall anaconda/miniconda, re-install it, then run install_shapeworks again.
 This seems to be an occasional problem with Anaconda on Windows.

 **Important:** Your shapeworks conda environment must always be activated before using ShapeWorks.